ASharpPen/Valheim.SpawnThat/Thunderstore/README.md

 # Setting type: Boolean
 SetRelentless = false

 ## When true, mob will try to run away and despawn when spawn conditions become invalid.
 Eg. if spawning only during night, it will run away and despawn at night.
+Currently this only take into account conditions for daytime and environment.
 # Setting type: Boolean
 SetTryDespawnOnConditionsInvalid = false